What is the JLB Beeson Community Fund?

 What is the average size of a grant request?

 A grant request must be for at least $25,000, but the grant awarded may be for less than the requested amount.
-The Beeson Community Fund receives grants ranging from single year, $25,000 requests to much larger, multi-year requests.
-In 2016-17, $425,000 was awarded to 15 grantees from 60 applicants.
+The JLB Beeson Community Fund receives grants ranging from single year, $25,000 requests to much larger, multi-year requests.
+In 2017-2018, $419,000 was awarded to 12 grantees from 68 applicants.

 Can I apply for more than one grant?

-There is nothing in the JLB Beeson Community Fund policies that prevents an organization from applying for more than one Beeson grant.
+There is nothing in the JLB Beeson Community Fund policies that prevents an organization from applying for more than one Beeson Community Fund grant.
 However, an organization has yet to receive multiple Beeson grants in one year.
-An organization may also apply for both a Community Research grant and a Beeson grant.
+An organization may also apply for both a Community Research grant and a Beeson Community Fund grant.

 Can I re-apply for a grant I received in the past?